Resident Evil 7: Biohazard: Plot

-In 2017, Ethan Winters is drawn to a derelict plantation in Dulvey, Louisiana, by a message from his wife Mia, who has been missing for the past three years.
+In 2017, systems engineer Ethan Winters is drawn to a derelict plantation in Dulvey, Louisiana, by an email from his wife Mia, who has been missing for the past three years.
 Exploring a seemingly abandoned house, Ethan finds Mia imprisoned in the basement.
 During their escape, Mia suddenly becomes extremely violent and attacks Ethan, forcing him to kill her.
 After receiving a call from a woman named Zoe offering assistance, Ethan is attacked again by a revived Mia, cutting his left hand off, and then subdued by Jack Baker, patriarch of the Baker family.
 He is then dragged to another house where Zoe sews his hand back on.
-Ethan is held captive by Jack, his wife Marguerite, their son Lucas, and an elderly wheelchair-bound woman.
+Ethan is held captive by Jack, his wife Marguerite, their son Lucas, and an elderly wheelchair-using woman.
 Although Ethan escapes his captors, he is repeatedly confronted by Jack, who demonstrates the ability to regenerate from fatal wounds and dismemberment.

 Zoe again contacts Ethan, revealing she is the Bakers' daughter.
 Zoe informs Ethan that she, her family, and Mia are all infected with the same ailment, but can be cured with a special serum.
 Ethan makes his way to an old house to retrieve the serum ingredients, where he manages to kill Marguerite.
 After recovering the ingredients, Ethan experiences visions of an unknown young girl.
 Lucas captures Zoe and Mia before Ethan's return, and forces him to navigate a booby-trapped barn to find them.
 Ethan outwits Lucas, causing him to flee, and frees Zoe and Mia.
 Zoe then develops two serum doses, but Jack, now heavily mutated, attacks Ethan, who uses one dose to permanently kill him.

 Ethan must then choose to cure either Mia or Zoe.
 Choosing Zoe leaves Mia heartbroken, despite Ethan's promise to send help.
-As he and Zoe escape on a boat, Zoe reveals that the Bakers were infected after Mia arrived with a young girl named Eveline when the wreck of a tanker ship washed ashore.
-To prevent their escape, Eveline kills Zoe, and Ethan is knocked from the boat by a creature.
+As he and Zoe escape on a boat, Zoe reveals that the Bakers were infected after Mia arrived with a young girl named Eveline when the wreck of a tanker ship ran aground in Dulvey.
+To prevent their escape, Eveline kills Zoe, and knocks Ethan from the boat.
 If Ethan chooses Mia, Zoe gives a bitter farewell to him and Mia.
-As he and Mia escape on a boat, they come across the crashed tanker where they are attacked by the creature and knocked from the boat.
+As he and Mia escape on the boat, they come across the tanker where they are attacked by Eveline and knocked from the boat.